lenkafronkova/Python-code/README.md

 # Python-code
-A repository that contains Python code and functions present in wiki pages.
+A repository that contains Python code and functions as wiki pages.